View Current

 Part H - Policy for Review of Offers of Admission

 (55) The University may review an offer of admission.
-The possible grounds for review include, but is not limited to:
+The possible grounds for review include, but are not limited to:

 1. the applicant failing to accept the offer of admission by the specified date;